Bonfida/bonfida-dev-guide/src/04_VestingContract.md

 Modern CPUs are wonderful things which are able to manipulate all kinds of objects.
 In practice, every operation which a CPU can execute (also called an assembly instruction), _is_ actual physical wiring on the chip.
 Depending on the chip, designers can cut down on complexity and conversely increase performance by requiring data to be aligned in a certain way.
-As a somewhat appropriate analogy, let's take a list of five 8-letter words :
+As a somewhat appropriate analogy, let's take a list of five 8-letter words:
 ```
 although
 boundary